New Knowledge, Innovations & Improvements

 Staff has conducted focus groups with bedside nurses and technicians to ascertain their knowledge, experiences and concerns in caring for patients with dementia and their interactions with caregivers.
 The focus groups also listened to the challenges caregivers face, all of which has led to improved care for the patients and their caregivers.

 Staff members from the Center for Clinical Excellence won an additional grant from the University Health Foundation to purchase materials for a Diversional Activity Program to benefit patients with dementia.
 An interdisciplinary group that included a nurse educator, occupational therapists and a speech therapist created a pocket guide for the Diversional Activity Program.
 The program helps occupational therapy staff assess patients to determine their current stage of dementia and provide appropriate diversional activities.
 The activities keep patients engaged, which reduces restlessness, anxiety and agitation, and can help prevent complications associated with hospitalization.

 Recognizing the impact dementia has on our community and patients, a University Health team participated in the Walk to End Alzheimer’s in October 2018, and raised approximately $1,000 toward this initiative.
-In addition, Health System representatives attended the Dementia-Friendly San Antonio Town Hall at the UT Health School of Nursing – the first major step for San Antonio to become designated a dementia-friendly city.
-University Health continues to collaborate with the goal of becoming the first dementia-friendly health system in Texas.
+In addition, University Health representatives attended the Dementia-Friendly San Antonio Town Hall at the UT Health School of Nursing – the first major step for San Antonio to become designated a dementia-friendly city.
+University Health continues to collaborate with the goal of becoming the first dementia-friendly health institution in Texas.